RHEcosystemAppEng/amq-cob/automation/readme.md

 ### Prerequisites - Region 2
 * _`MAIN_CONFIG_DIR` environment variable should be setup as part of [Checkout config](#checkout-setup-config) step_
 * IBM API key should have been setup as part of [setting up API key config](#setup-config-for-ibm-api-key)
+* Make sure the ssh key for Region 2 VPC is created as part of [create SSH key](#create-ssh-key-to-work-with-vpc)

 ### Setup Region 2 infrastructure
 * Terraform is used to setup the infrastructure for region1.
 Perform setup of region 2 (cluster1/cluster2)